 There are several options for doing this.
-Here, we’ll take you through the steps to fit your number plates on your vehicle.
+We recommend using sticky-adhesive pads.
+Here, we’ll take you through the steps to fit the number plates on your vehicle.

 Removing Your Old Plates